whitneyburton/portfolios/students/1602/marina-corona/marinacorona08032016Mo4.md

 25 points - Playable and unique game - beyond expectations Functional Expectations

-35 points - Application is fully playable and exceeds the expecations set by instructors User Interface
+35 points - Application is fully playable and exceeds the expectations set by instructors User Interface

 15 points - The application is pleasant, logical, and easy to use.
 There no holes in functionality and the application stands on it own to be used by the instructor without guidance from the developer.
 Testing

 30 points - Project has a running test suite that exercises the application at multiple levels.
-The test suite convers almost all aspects of the application and uses mocks and stubs when appropriate.
+The test suite covers almost all aspects of the application and uses mocks and stubs when appropriate.
 JavaScript Style

 20 points - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.